-1935 ALFA ROMEO 6C 2003 Pescara spider Chassis no: 700635 - Coachwork: Carrozzeria Touring Owner: Luigi Carlini - Category: A The 6C 2300 Pescara model was so called after the triumph at the 1934 Targa Abruzzo, a 24 hour race run on the roads around the city of Pescara, where three Alfa Romeo 6C 2300 Aternum coupés, bodied by Touring, placed 1st-2nd-3rd overall.
+ALFA ROMEO 6C 2003 Pescara spider Chassis no: 700635 - Coachwork: Carrozzeria Touring Owner: Luigi Carlini - Category: A The 6C 2300 Pescara model was so called after the triumph at the 1934 Targa Abruzzo, a 24 hour race run on the roads around the city of Pescara. where three Alfa Romeo 6C 2300 Aternum coupés, bodied by Touring, placed 1st-2nd-3rd overall.
 This Pescara spider was ordered by Benito Mussolini, an Alfa Romeo fan, for his personal use and was specially bodied by Carrozzeria Touring on Mussolini's request.
 In 1936 Mussolini had the car raced at the Mille Miglia by the couple Boratto/Mancinelli and in 1939 the car was bought by another member of the Fascist Party.
 Hidden during the war, in 2005 the car was restored in Italy saving as much as possible its original specification.

-1937 MAYBACH SW 38 sport cabriolet Chassis no: 1947 - Coachwork: Erdmann & Rossi Owner: Saulius Karosas - Category: A Pioneer of the German automobile industry, Wilhelm Maybach was strictly linked to the work of Gottlieb Daimler from the project of his first car in 1885, to the founding of the Daimler make and to the project of the first Daimler racing cars.
+MAYBACH SW 38 sport cabriolet Chassis no: 1947 - Coachwork: Erdmann & Rossi 02 Owner: Saulius Karosas - Category: A Pioneer of the German automobile industry, Wilhelm Maybach was strictly linked to the work of Gottlieb Daimler from the project of his first car in 1885, to the founding of the Daimler make and to the project of the first Daimler racing cars.
 In 1907 Maybach left Daimler to design engines for Zeppelin dirigibles and in 1912 he founded his own company, which started manufacturing cars in 1921.
 Today Maybach is a brand of the Mercedes-Benz Empire.
 Presented in 1936, the SW 38 was powered by a 140 bhp 6-cylinder 3.8-liter engine and, as for so many other exclusive cars, its chassis was clothed by the most important coachbuilders of the 1930s.
-This one-off Sport Cabriolet is the creation of the well-known Berlin coachbuilder Erdmann & Rossi
+This one-off Sport Cabriolet is the creation of the well-known Berlin coachbuilder Erdmann & Rossi.

-BUGATTI T40 cabriolet Chassis no: 40488 - Coachwork: Gangloff Owner: Bernard Marreyt - Category: B Presented in 1927, the Type 40 was fitted with a 1.5-liter 4-cylinder engine derived from the unit of the successful Type 37.
-As usual for the Bugatti cars, the Type 40 was also sold in rolling chassis form, as was this example which was produced in 1927 and sent to coachbuilder Gangloff, in Colmar, to be clothed with this one-off 2-seater cabriolet body in 1928.
-Sold by Stand-Auto, the Bugatti agent in Paris, the car remained with the same family for 60 years and is still in original untouched condition.
+BUGATTI T40 cabriolet Chassis no: 40488 - Coachwork: Gangloff 05 Owner: Bernard Marreyt - Category: B Presented in 1927, the Type 40 was fitted with a 1.5-liter 4-cylinder engi-The last Bentley model produced before the company was taken over by ne derived from the unit of the successful Type 37.
+Rolls-Royce, the 4 Litre was based on the 8 Litre chassis and fitted with As usual for the Bugatti cars, the Type 40 was also sold in rolling chassis a 120bhp six-cylinder engine.
+Built in just 50 examples, it was concurrent form, as was this example which was produced in 1927 and sent to cowith the 20/25HP Rolls-Royce model. achbuilder Gangloff, in Colmar, to be clothed with this one-off 2-seater Used in Bentley sales brochures in 1931, this car remained with its first cabriolet body in 1928. owner until 1952.
+Exported to the USA, it was on display in a Californian Sold by Stand-Auto, the Bugatti agent in Paris, the car remained with the motor museum from 1953 to 1986 and was restored in the UK between same family for 60 years and is still in original untouched condition.
+1994 and 1998.